microsoft/vscode-docs/docs/azure/aksextensions.md

 ### Create GitHub Workflow

 Right click on your AKS cluster and click on **Create GitHub Workflow** to easily open and create a workflow starter template.
-This helps in quick generation of the workflow templates with pre populates resource and clustername for:
+This helps in quick generation of the workflow templates with pre-populated resource group and cluster name for:

 - [Starter Workflow](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service.yml)
 - [Helm Workflow](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service-helm.yml)